SpyrosLefkaditis/ShellRever-Toolkit/README.md

-# ShellRever Toolkit
+# ShellRever-Toolkit

-**ShellRever Toolkit** is a powerful Bash script designed to simplify and automate server management tasks.
+**ShellRever-Toolkit** is a powerful Bash script designed to simplify and automate server management tasks.
 It's an invaluable asset for system administrators and technical support professionals, offering a suite of features for network diagnostics, service checks, disk space analysis, file permissions fixes, system information retrieval, and user management.

 ## Features